haleqiu/slurm_toolkit/README.md

 ## Notes

 - Ensure your SLURM script template (`slurm_template.sh`) matches your job requirements and environment settings.
-- Modify the placeholders in `generate_slurm_scripts.sh` as necessary to fit your specific project structure and requirements.
+- Modify the placeholders in `slurm_from.sh` as necessary to fit your specific project structure and requirements.

+## Submitting SLURM Scripts

+To efficiently submit all SLURM job scripts from a specified directory, utilize the `run_sbatch.sh` script.
+This facilitates the batch submission of multiple job scripts, streamlining the process.

+### Usage

+"""bash
+./run_sbatch.sh /path/to/slurm_scripts_directory
+"""